Benilde Blazers basketball

 The Benilde Blazers basketball program represents De La Salle–College of Saint Benilde (CSB) in men's basketball as a member of the National Collegiate Athletic Association (Philippines) (NCAA).
 The Benilde Blazers joined the NCAA in 1998, having been a fixture in the National Capital Region Athletic Association.
 The Blazers notably won its first and only NCAA title in 2000 under probation.

 History

 Beginnings at NCRAA

-CSB applied to join the NCAA as early as 1991; several student organizations opposed CSB's entry to the NCAA.
+Benilde applied to join the NCAA as early as 1991; several student organizations opposed Benilde's entry to the NCAA.

 They had participated in the National Capital Region Athletic Association (NCRAA) as early as 1994.

-On March 1998, the NCAA announced the entry of CSB, with a probationary period of three years.
+In March 1998, the NCAA announced the entry of Benilde, with a probationary period of three years.

 Champions under probation

 Two years later, they won the championship vs. the San Sebastian Stags, while under probation.
 The Blazers won just days after their brother team De La Salle Green Archers won the UAAP championship.
 The Blazers, under the leadership of players such as Mark Magsumbol and Sunday Salvacion developed a rivalry with the Stags, whom they met again the Finals two years later; this time, the Stags won.
 Dong Vergeire coached the Blazers during this time.